Home

 (left) Arches of the aqueduct; (right) view over S. Pietro framed by an arch

-The northern wall of the park is in part made up of arches of an old Roman aqueduct which Pope Paul V restored to carry water to Trastevere and Borgo.
-It also supplied Villa Pamphilj with the water needed by its many fountains.
+The northern wall of the park is in part made up of arches of Aqua Traiana, an ancient Roman aqueduct which Pope Paul V restored to carry water to Trastevere and Borgo.
+It supplied also Villa Pamphilj with the water needed by its many fountains.

 (left-above) Via Aurelia and the arch; (left-below) coat of arms of Pope Paul V and a detail of the decoration; (right) celebratory inscription